Lav363/AI-content-detector/README.md

-AI Content Detection & Visuals Unlocker for Scholarly Articles
+AI Content Detection & Visuals Unlocker for Scholarly Articles:
      This project is an integrated tool designed to analyze scholarly articles in PDF format for authenticity and to extract and analyze visual content.
 It provides a comprehensive report on AI-generated text and images, and creates structured metadata for all figures found within the document.

-📜 Project Overview
+📜 Project Overview:
       The rise of sophisticated generative AI allows for the instant creation of human-like text and realistic scientific images.
 Academic editors and peer reviewers currently lack an integrated tool to effectively vet scholarly articles for AI-generated content.
 This project provides a unified, scholarly-focused platform that can holistically assess a manuscript in a single, streamlined process, addressing the fragmentation of existing solutions.

 ✨ Features